Runtime environment variables in symfony

 },

-The script buildParameters will be called when you execute composer install or composer update, this script will create the file parameters.yml will from template parameters.yml.dist with values from your environment variables.
+will create the file parameters.yml will from template parameters.yml.dist with values from your

 Option 2: Do not use parameters.yml file, only use environment variables